Is the Birthing Center connected to an abortion facility?

 Can I VBAC at the Birthing Center?

 We are passionate about your right to have a vaginal birth after a cesarean section and encourage those who are interested in VBAC to meet with our providers.
 Whether or not you are able to VBAC at the Birthing Center will depend on how many and what type of C-section(s) you have had.
-If you are ineligible for a Birthing Center VBAC, our providers may still be able to attend your in-hospital birth.
+If you are ineligible for a Birthing Center VBAC, our provider may still be able to attend your in-hospital birth.

 What happens if my pregnancy becomes complicated?